 Health Issues in Newborn Kittens

-Health problems in young kittens fall into three categories: infectious diseases, such as respiratory infections; illnesses caused by parasites; and congenital diseases.
+Intestinal parasites are most common in kittens.
+Other health problems in young kittens are infectious diseases, such as respiratory infections, and congenital diseases.

-Fading kitten syndrome is a congenital disease that occurs when a kitten fails to thrive.
+Fading kitten syndrome occurs when a kitten fails to thrive.
 If you notice one of the kittens is generally more lethargic and sleeping a lot more than its siblings, it can be a sign of the syndrome.
 That kitten requires immediate attention from a veterinarian who specializes in kitten care.

 Postpartum Health Issues